State Aid-in-Dying Law Differences

 Colorado

-• Two oral requests with ≥7 days between them; one written request; attending may waive the 7‑day period if the patient is unlikely to survive it.
+• Two oral requests with ≥7 days between them; one written request; attending may waive the 7 days if the patient is unlikely to survive it.

 • Attending and consulting may be physicians or qualified APRNs with prescriptive authority; PAs are not currently listed as attending/consulting prescribers.